ugonnaagwu/practicechangeremote/Stretch topics/ReactRouter.md

 ### Links

-Links tell the app how to navigate between pages. `<Link>` prevents from laoding the whole page.
+Links tell the app how to navigate between pages. `<Link>` prevents from loading the whole page.
 It only loads what is specified in the link.
 It is different from using the anchor tag `<a>`.
 It updated the url and renders the appropriate page.

 `<Link>` uses the prop `to` to describe the location to navigate to.